Hurricane Katrina: New Orleans

-As the eye of Hurricane Katrina swept to the northeast, it subjected the city to hurricane conditions for hours.
-Although power failures prevented accurate measurement of wind speeds in New Orleans, there were a few measurements of hurricane-force winds; based on this information, the NHC concluded that much of the city likely experienced sustained winds of Category 1 or 2 hurricane strength.
+As the eye of Hurricane Katrina swept to the northeast, it subjected the city to hurricane conditions for several hours.
+The strongest sustained wind in New Orleans is subject to speculation since observations were sparse, due in part to the power failures that disabled ASOS stations in the area before peak wind conditions occurred.
+The NHC concluded that much of the city likely experienced sustained surface winds of Category 1 or 2 hurricane strength.

-Katrina's storm surge caused 53 levee breaches in the federally built levee system protecting metro New Orleans and the failure of the 40 Arpent Canal levee.
-Failures occurred in New Orleans and surrounding communities, especially St. Bernard Parish.
-The Mississippi River Gulf Outlet (MR-GO) breached its levees in approximately 20 places, flooding much of eastern New Orleans, most of St. Bernard Parish and the East Bank of Plaquemines Parish.
+Katrina's storm surge caused more than 50 levee breaches in the federally built levee system protecting metro New Orleans.
 The major levee breaches in the city included breaches at the 17th Street Canal levee, the London Avenue Canal, and the wide, navigable Industrial Canal, which left approximately 80% of the city flooded.
+A June 2007 report by the American Society of Civil Engineers indicated that two-thirds of the flooding was caused by the multiple failures of the city's floodwalls.

 Most of the major roads traveling into and out of the city were damaged.
 The only major intact highway routes out of the city were the westbound Crescent City Connection and the Huey P. Long Bridge, as large portions of the I-10 Twin Span Bridge traveling eastbound towards Slidell, Louisiana had collapsed.
 Both the Lake Pontchartrain Causeway and the Crescent City Connection only carried emergency traffic.
-However, access to downtown New Orleans and the "shelter of last resort" at the Convention Center was never closed because River Road in Jefferson Parish and Leake Avenue and Tchoupitoulas Street in New Orleans were not flooded, and would have allowed access throughout the immediate post-storm emergency period.
+According to the New Orleans Police, "although much of New Orleans was flooded, portions of the riverfront corridor remained accessible; police established operations at the Wal-Mart on Tchoupitoulas Street and at a hotel on Convention Center Boulevard in the days following Katrina.”

 On August 29, at 7:40 am.
 CDT, it was reported that most of the windows on the north side of the Hyatt Regency New Orleans had been blown out, and many other high rise buildings had extensive window damage.
-The Hyatt was the most severely damaged hotel in the city, with beds reported to be flying out of the windows.
-Insulation tubes were exposed as the hotel's glass exterior was completely sheared off.
+The Hyatt illustrated how the practice of so-called "vertical evacuation" is not without its hazards or discomforts.